 If you are not a prospective English major:

 The course must be taken at Barnard, not Columbia.
-Creative writing courses are excluded and will not count.
+Creative writing courses will not count.
 This requirement is separate from the GER requirement in literature, which is an additional requirement.
 Thus, one English literature course cannot serve to fulfill both the First-year English and the GER requirements.

 More information can be found on the First-years' Blog.